Location: Hyannis, MA Category: Faculty Positions Posted On: Wed Mar 6 2019 Job Description:

 EXAMPLES OF DUTIES:

-Informed by students' needs and goals.
+Becoming aware of students' needs and goals.

 Preparing students for college or further education and careers.